-Illegal distilleries or "stills" are concentrated in the rural mountainous counties; far more sugar is sold in Franklin County than the local residents could ever eat.
+Illegal distilleries or "stills" are concentrated in the rural mountainous counties.
+For years, far more sugar was sold in Franklin County than the local residents could ever eat.
 Whiskey manufactured under "moonshine" rather than by state permission is not taxed, and therefore is dramatically less expensive.
 Some moonshine might be shared with friends, families, and trusted customers near where it is manufactured.
 However, the customers are primarily "nip joints" (unlicensed bars) in urban areas such as Richmond, Baltimore and Philadelphia.

-In my incomplete (but still satisfying...) experience, moonshine is sold in a Mason jar normally used for canning, sometimes with a peach on the bottom to give it a little bourbon-like color.
-Otherwise, "white lightning" is a clear fluid with an alcohol content comparable to grain alcohol, often above 100 proof.
-(200 proof is 100% alcohol.)
 Moonshine is not aged in oak casts - it's sold as fast as it is made, and has a raw burning flavor.
 The taste may be rough, but the "kick" should be quick.
 Good moonshine can "hold a bead" so a bubble at the surface stays intact, due to surface tension and indicating a high percentage of alcohol rather than watered-down product.
-It the bead bursts too quickly, don't expect to get your money back by calling the Better Business Bureau of the Virginia Department of Agriculture and Consumer Services....
+It the bead bursts too quickly, don't expect to get your money back by calling the Better Business Bureau or the Virginia Department of Agriculture and Consumer Services....

 Naturally the state and Federal governments try to stop illegal production of alcohol, in part to ensure that liquor is safe as well as taxed.
 Back in the days when car radiators were used to condense the vaporized alcohol into liquid phase, enough lead might end up in the moonshine to blind or kill the final consumer.
 The origins of NASCAR are linked with the development of skilled driving to elude revenue agents and transport the untaxed, illegal liquor from the mountains to the final market in coastal cities.